Toned Paper Drawing - A Beginner’s Step-By-Step Guide

 Here we are entering unique toned paper territory.

 Take the white Prismacolor Collerase pencil (or Verithin), and start modeling the form on the light side.
-Simply draw the form on the light side, like you would when modelling form on the dark side.
+Simply draw the form on the light side using cross contour drawing.

 As you slowly gradate and layer on white, the drawing starts to feel three dimensional and come off the page more and more.